Degrees

 7. In cooperation with the employer supervisor, complete a final assessment of student skills.

-Students who are interested in pursuing an academic internship should consult Career Services in the Student Services Center (SSC), Room 3258, or call (630) 942-2230.
+Students who are interested in pursuing an academic internship should consult Career Services in the Student Services Center (SSC) 3258 or call (630)942-2230.

 Service Learning